What is a Scrum Master and what does it do in Agile projects?

 Support the Product Owner with the Product Backlog

-The Product Backlog is a prioritised task list.
-It is the responsibility of the Product Owner to create and maintain the Product Backlog, which may change continuously based on the current state of the work and development needs.
+In the Product backlog a prioritised to-do list.
+The Product Owner is responsible for creating and maintaining the Product Backlog, which may change continuously based on the current state of work and development needs.
 The Scrum Master helps the PO to refine and maintain the backlog.

 Removing obstacles